gdelazzari/ProjectLuneburg/RPI/bugs.md

 + [ ] fix moving algorithm
   + [ ] when eliminating on second white row, near the border, the algorithm goes against the "wall"

++ [x] arduino should report queue empty only when both queues are empty, otherwise when eliminating a piece (two movements) the host thinks the move is done only half-way

-+ [ ] fix human vs human because of <pos> being None in the methods and throwing exceptions everywhere
++ [x] fix human vs human because of <pos> being None in the methods and throwing exceptions everywhere